CtrlK

 Distinctiveness Conflict Risk

 Very clear niche — Philips Hue lights via OpenHue CLI is highly specific and unlikely to conflict with other skills.
-The combination of a specific hardware ecosystem and a named CLI tool makes this distinctly identifiable.
+The combination of brand name, device type, and specific tool makes it distinctly identifiable.

 3 / 3